cf-convention/cf-convention.github.io/large-projects.md

 ### CORDEX - Coordinated Downscaling Experiment

 The vision of [CORDEX](https://cordex.org) is to advance and coordinate through global partnerships the science and application of regional climate downscaling of data directly from contemporary global climate models.
 The WCRP views regional downscaling as both an important research topic and an opportunity to engage a broader community of climate scientists in its activities.
 Regional climate information is more than ever needed for decision-making on societal issues such as vulnerability and adaptation to a changing climate with weather/water extremes.
-For infrastructure support, data and metadata standards CORDEX draws on and contributes to the work of WIP.
+For infrastructure support, data and metadata standards CORDEX draws on and contributes to the work of WIP. *** CORDEX DRQ***

 ### Input4MIPs - Input datasets for Model Intercomparisons Project